wingkwong/leetcode-the-hard-way/solutions/2100-2199/2195-append-k-integers-with-minimal-sum-medium.md

 };
 ```

 From above solution, we can see that we use the same formula on different cases based on $$need$$.
-In fact, we can combine different cases into one by tuning $$need$$.&#x20;
+In fact, we can combine different cases into one by tuning $$need$$.

 ```cpp
 class Solution {